-MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer account services and charges
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer A ccount S ervices and C harges

-BC-4.6 Brokerage fees
+BC-4.6 Brokerage Fees

-BC-4.6.1 The purpose of the contents of this Section is to set out the scale of brokerage fees effective for all banks in Bahrain.
-BC-4.6.2 The scale of fees is the result of discussion and consultation between The Bankers' Society and the Bahrain Money Brokers.
+The purpose of the contents of this Section is to set out the scale of brokerage fees effective for all banks in Bahrain

+The scale of fees is the result of discussion and consultation between The Bankers' Society and the Bahrain Money Brokers.

 BC-4.6.3 For the list of brokerage fees, see Appendix BC-6.

-MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer account services and charges
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer A ccount S ervices and C harges

-BC-4.7 Notification to the Central Bank on introduction of new or expanded customer products and facilities
+BC-4.7 Notification to the CBB on Introduction of New or Expanded Customer Products and Facilities

-BC-4.7.1 The content of this Section is applicable only to retail bank licensees.
+The content of this Section is applicable only to retail bank licensees by the CBB.

-All institutions referred to under Paragraph BC-4.7.1 are required to notify the Central Bank before the introduction of any new or expanded customer products and facilities.
-The Central Bank will respond to the concerned bank within one week of receipt of the notification if it has any observations on the new product.
+All institutions referred to under Paragraph BC-4.7.1 are required to notify the CBB before the introduction of any new or expanded customer products and facilities.
+The CBB will respond to the concerned bank within one week of receipt of the notification if it has any observations on the new product.

-Further, institutions should also advise the Central Bank, on a sixmonthly basis, on the status of new or expanded products and facilities.
-The advise should cover the following aspects:
+Institutions should also advise the CBB, on a six-monthly basis, on the status of new or expanded products and facilities.
+The advice should cover the following aspects: